-- Center the rudder with the bottom of the vertical stabilizer.
-If adjustment is required, turn the ball link on the linkage to change the length between the servo arm and the control horn until the rudder is straight. - 4.
-Center the ailerons by aligning the outboard end of the aileron with the trailing edge of the wing.
+- 3. Center the rudders with the tops of the vertical stabilizers.
+If adjustment is required, turn the ball link on the linkage to change the length between the servo arm and the control horn until the rudders are straight. - 4.
+With the flap switch in the up position, center the flaps by aligning the inboard end of the flap with the wing fillet.
 Adjust the linkage length as in step 3 as necessary. - 5.
-The full flying stabilators need to be aligned with each other and centered.
-At neutral, the leading edge of the full flying stabilators should be 20mm below the top edge of the fuselage as shown.
+Center the ailerons by aligning the inboard end of the aileron with the flap.
+Adjust the linkage length as in step 3 as necessary. - 6.
+The full flying stabilizers need to be aligned with each other and centered.
+At neutral the leading edge of the full flying stabilizers should be 4mm below the panel line in the fuselage as shown. - 7.
+Adjustments to the full flying stabilizers may be made individually by loosening the control horn mounting screws and sliding the control horn fore and aft.
+Sliding the control horns is only meant for minor adjustment.
+See the maintenance section of this manual to re-center the elevator servos if larger changes are required.